Guizzs26/travel-list-v2/README.md

 <h2>What i learned?</h2>
 <ul>
   <li>
-    1.426 / 5.000 Resultados de tradução Resultado da tradução In this project I learned more about the state.
     The difference between state and chunks of state, where to put state, when to use state, and what type of state to use (global or local).
   </li>

   <li>